dragon1353/Web-crawler/README.md

-For testing and learning only, no use for profit activities is allowed
+For testing and learning only.
+Prohibited for use in profit-making activities